macadelicman/propel/README.md

 ## Usage

-Prpl provides a variety of services and tools to interact with Shopify's API, manage inventory, generate PDFs, and perform advanced searches.
+Propel provides a variety of services and tools to interact with Shopify's API, manage inventory, generate PDFs, and perform advanced searches.
 Below are detailed explanations and examples for each major feature.

 ### Shopify API Integration

-Prpl offers a set of GraphQL mutations and queries to interact with Shopify's API, enabling file operations, inventory management, and product retrieval.
+Propel offers a set of GraphQL mutations and queries to interact with Shopify's API, enabling file operations, inventory management, and product retrieval.

 #### File Mutations